mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-Making-Embedded-Content-Responsive-In-Jekyll-Posts.md

 ## Default behavior

 Things like embedding a YouTube video will require some additional strategy.
-That is if you're using the iframe method and want the content to be responsive.
+That's if you're using the iframe method and want the content to be responsive.

 If you embed a YouTube video in a Jekyll post, as per the official YouTube instructions, you might notice that on an iPhone (or any mobile device) your embedded content spills out of the viewport.